country_code

 Performance is critical to a great looking and feeling experience.
 Our SDK’s take advantage of reprojection to ensure a comfortable immersive experience when latency is introduced.
-However we’re not immune to latency, and need to try and keep a full round trip of a frame from client to server under 80ms.
+However we’re not immune to latency, and need to try and keep a full round trip of a frame from client to server under 80ms when possible.
 In this section, we’ll take a look at how we diagnose the three common areas we need to extract performance from:

 Omniverse RTX Performance#